enkimute/ganja.js/README.md

 more familiar to engineers and programmers.

-After creating your algebra you can view its properties (metric, Cayley table, basis names, etc) in the console with the describe function.
+After creating your algebra you can view its properties (metric, Cayley table, basis names, etc) in the console with the *_describe_* function.

 ```javascript
 Complex.describe();
 ```
-To use the inline syntax call the _inline_ function passing in a function object, for the AsciiMath syntax, you pass in a string.
-In both cases the _inline_ will return a function object. (where e-notation and operators are resolved)
+To use the inline syntax call the *_inline_* function passing in a function object, for the AsciiMath syntax, you pass in a string.
+In both cases the return value will be a function. (where e-notation and operators are resolved)

 ```javascript
 // Inline javascript syntax :